 - Good fit for simple validation rules directly in clusters

-Best for: For complex cross-object logic or external data lookups, OPA/Gatekeeper or Kyverno remain better fits; VAP focuses on object-scoped validation.
+Best for: Kubernetes-only teams who want lightweight, object-scoped admission checks without running an external policy controller.
+For complex cross-object logic or external data lookups, OPA/Gatekeeper or Kyverno remain better fits.

 Website: Kubernetes Admission Controllers